+The Company issued warrants to purchase an aggregate of 4,552,862 units to investors in connection with the October 2008 financing, which was comprised of one share of common stock for \$.35 per share and one warrant to purchase one share of common stock for \$.46 per share.
 Changes in exercise prices or number of warrants would occur if the Company issues any shares of its common stock (other than excluded securities, as defined in the warrant) for a consideration per share less than the exercise price in effect at the time of exercise of the warrant.
-The warrant contains a cashless exercise provision which provides that after one year following the closing date of the offering, if a registration statement covering the warrants is not available for resale for the warrants, the warrant holder may exercise the warrant in whole or in part in lieu of making a cash payment by electing to receive the net number of common stock determined by the following formula: net number = $((A \times B) - (A \times C))/B$ .
-A equals the total number of shares with respect to which the warrant is then being exercise.
+The warrant contains a cashless exercise provision which provides that after one year following the closing date of the offering, if a registration statement covering the warrants is not available for resale for the warrants, the warrant holder may exercise the warrant in whole or in part in lieu of making a cash payment by electing to receive the net number of common stock determined by the following formula: net number = ((A x B)-(A x C))/B. A equals the total number of shares with respect to which the warrant is then being exercised.
 B equals the closing sale price of the shares of common stock (as reported by Bloomberg) on the date immediately preceding the date of notice of an exercise.
 C equals the exercise price then in effect for the applicable warrant shares at the time of such exercise.
 There are no registration obligations on the Company nor are there any liquidated damages or potential penalties to which the Company is subject.